 A Biscayne featured the lowest price trim line available on the full-size Chevrolet.
 This Chevy was almost free by sticker shopping comparison, as they had no bells.
 No whistles.

 (Junkyard Life note: Where did that saying come from?
-Was a bell or whistle actually an option on some car at some point?
+Was a bell or whistle actually an option on some car at some point?)This Biscayne was especially thrifty, because it was ordered as a fleet vehicle for the US military!

 I know not of which branch.
 Any clues or info will be welcome.